Sunday, September 13, 2009

 100 (gritty) Miles for Andrew Heckman to Salt Lake City

-The ride I did today ranks as one of the most difficult I have ever done.
-And I even had to cheat - I had to call on God to get me through head winds and some of the other gotchas that came up.
+The ride I did yesterday ranks as one of the most difficult I have ever done.
+And I even had to cheat - I had to call on God to get me through the head winds and some of the other gotchas that kept coming at me.
 But I am just on the outskirts of Salt Lake City after having been stuck in Elko, NV for ten days.

 Nor do I regret not pushing the weather envelope.
 Not only was I able to see why conditions had to be right for me to make this run, but as I pushed today to honor all those scouts who have powered through countless obstacles on their rides for us, I thought about Andrew Heckman.
 About six years ago, while doing a Mayors' Ride relay for us, he got caught in a storm.
 Andrew, who almost died, is paralyzed now.